What is BIOS

 Frequently Asked Questions

-What is the Main Purpose of BIOS? faq-arrow
+What is the Main Purpose of BIOS?

-Where are BIOS Stored? faq-arrow
+Where is BIOS Stored?

-What are the Other Resources and Offers Provided by The Knowledge Academy? faq-arrow
+What are the Other Resources and Offers Provided by The Knowledge Academy?

-The Knowledge Academy takes global learning to new heights, offering over 30,000 online courses across 490+ locations in 220 countries.
+The Knowledge Academy takes global learning to new heights, offering over 3,000 online courses across 490+ locations in 190+ countries.
 This expansive reach ensures accessibility and convenience for learners worldwide.

 Alongside our diverse Online Course Catalogue, encompassing 19 major categories, we go the extra mile by providing a plethora of free educational Online Resources like News updates, Blogs, videos, webinars, and interview questions.
 Tailoring learning experiences further, professionals can maximise value with customisable Course Bundles of TKA.

-What is The Knowledge Pass, and How Does it Work? faq-arrow
+What is The Knowledge Pass, and How Does it Work?

 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.

 The Knowledge Academy offers various End User Training, including the Computer Science Course, Administering Linux Systems, and LINUX Fundamentals Course.
-These courses cater to different skill levels, providing comprehensive insights into What is End User Testing.
+These courses cater to different skill levels, providing comprehensive insights into End User Testing.

 Our Office Applications Blogs cover a range of topics related to Software, offering valuable resources, best practices, and industry insights.
 Whether you are a beginner or looking to advance your Office Applications skills, The Knowledge Academy's diverse courses and informative blogs have got you covered.